 Where to install Augeas configuration-management lenses.

 Only useful and valid if you use Augeas to parse and modify configuration files.
-The default is /usr/share/augeas/lenses, if that directory exists, and not to install it otherwise.
+The default is to use /usr/share/augeas/lenses if that directory exists, and to not install it otherwise.